Part 9: The Two Stick Deadfall

 Place bait, such as peanut butter or acorns, in front, behind, under, and beside the triggering stick.

-Once an animal bumps the triggering stick, the rock falls of the sticks and crushes the animal.
+Once an animal bumps the triggering stick, the rock falls off the sticks and crushes the animal.
 This trap can trap chipmunks, squirrels, rabbits, groundhogs, and opossums.
 Again, be careful with this trap; it may fall hand on your hands, bruising or breaking your hand.

-Have you ever used a deadfall trap to catch small game?
+Have you ever used a deadfall trap to catch the small game?
 Let us know in the comments!

 If you liked this article, check out the rest of our Trap For Your Life series.